borizspaxxkey/The-complete-Node.js-Course/README.md

 // CONFIGURATION
 npm i rc
-npm config -- Better alternative
+npm config -- Better alternative ---> for using configuration in our node server

+// To set password to environment variable set password=123